juxt/yada/dev/resources/user-guide.md

 ### Benefits to declarative parameter declaration

-Declaring your parameters in resource maps comes with numerous advantages.
+Declaring your parameters in resource descriptions comes with numerous advantages.

 - Parameters are declared with types, which are automatically coerced thereby eliminating error-prone conversion code.